PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 16:51:57
+Last updated: 2024-04-02 16:52:31
-Random Quote: Difficulties are meant to rouse, not discourage.
-The human spirit is to grow strong by conflict. - William Ellery Channing
+Random Quote: To keep your secret is wisdom; but to expect others to keep it is folly. - Samuel Johnson